 Additionally, it would be the first Midwestern state with online gambling.

-That could cause its neighbors like Illinois, Ohio, or Indiana to adopt a “keep-up-with-the-Joneses” mentality.
+That could cause its neighbors like Ohio, Indiana or Illinois to legalize online casinos as part of a “keep-up-with-the-Joneses” mentality.
 That attitude is prevalent in the east, where a contiguous line of online gambling states connects West Virginia to Delaware.

 If both Michigan and West Virginia roll out online gambling, 12 percent of states and 12 percent of the US population will have access to legal online casino and poker games.

 If the West Virginia and Michigan dominoes fall, expect the topic of online gambling in the US to do an about-face.

 Since 2013, online gambling legislation can best be described as frustrating.
 Plenty of states have discussed online gambling, and a few have even seen bills progress through the legislature.
 But prior to West Virginia, only two online gambling bills had passed through a state legislature in the previous five years — Pennsylvania in 2017 and Michigan in 2018.

 Neither had an easy path, and both squeaked through in the 11th hour.
 And as noted, the governor in one of those states vetoed the bill that came before him.